Emergency Lift Phone Solutions for Australian Buildings — AS1735.19 Compliant

-Pick the path that matches your building set‑up.
-Both are professionally installed, monitored and supported.
+Pick the hardware that matches your building setup and identification requirements.

 Primary path